 Weight is an important metric for certain riders and riding styles.
 Those who prefer pointing their bikes downhill probably don't mind adding some ounces here and there, particularly when there is a performance benefit.
 Cross-country riders and racers, on the other hand, tend to be less keen on picking up any unnecessary grams.
 The less weight you're pushing, the fewer calories you expend.
 For many riders, though, there are criteria more important than weight — performance and value come to mind.

 The heaviest pedals in this test are the DMR V-Twin, at 610 grams.
 The lightest are the Crank Brothers Egg Beater 3, at 280 grams.
 When you factor in the additional weight of their cleats, it's a 351-gram difference between the two.
 That's a big gap between two parts that have the same function.
 In general, the manufacturers stated weights corresponded closely to the weights we observed on our scales.

 Mud Shedding Ability

 The Crank Brothers Egg Beater 3, with its large spring and wide open design, is well built for the challenges of mud.
 The Shimano XTR M9000, with its slippery coating and ovalized body, also did remarkably well when our soles got muddy.
 Surprisingly, the Time ATAC XC 8, with its solid body design, does incredibly well and is renown for its ability to keep riders going through the mud.
 The unique design of the Time allows for mud to exit the front.

 A larger platform increases your feeling of stability and gives your feet more control.
-A larger platform is also easier to find with your foot and decreases the chances of the pedal rolling beneath your shoe.
+The Shimano Saint M820 and Xpedo GFX both offer wide, stable surfaces that are easy to find with your foot and are less likely to roll beneath your shoe.
 The downsides of the larger platform include added weight, increased incidence of pedal strikes, and more surface area for mud to accumulate.